-Your utility provider will enroll you in their Net Energy Metering program, and also put you on a Time of Use rate (SCE, PGE, and SDGE).
+Your utility provider will enroll you in their Net Energy Metering program and put you on a Time of Use rate (SCE, PGE, and SDGE).
 Understanding how these elements affect your electric bill savings is vital.
 The guide explains them both, including the True-Up settlement bill.

 Read The Solar Protection Guide

-I’ve covered many of the key points in the Solar Protection Guide, and it’s filled with even more in-depth info that you should read.
-Reading the guide is not only smart but it’s also required before signing a contract.
+I’ve covered many key points in the Solar Protection Guide, filled with even more in-depth info you should read.
+Reading the guide is smart and required before signing a contract.
 Download your copy and be sure to visit our YouTube channel for more pro tips.